Constructionreview

-Coastal Bend LNG continues to advance its new natural gas liquefaction and export terminal on the Texas Gulf Coast after selecting KBR and Tecnicas Reunidas for front-end engineering and design (FEED) phase of the project.
+The Coastal Bend LNG is a new natural gas liquefaction and export terminal on the Texas Gulf Coast.
+The project selected KBR and Tecnicas Reunidas for front-end engineering and design (FEED) phase.
 The award also marks a step toward final investment decision (FID) for the 22.5 million tonnes per annum (mtpa) export facility.
 Designed around ConocoPhillips’ Optimized Cascade Process technology, Coastal Bend aims to supply cost-competitive, lower-emissions liquefied natural gas (LNG) to markets around the world.
+Other than the Coastal Bend LNG, the Rio Grande LNG Train 1 is also taking shape in fine style.

 More on the Recent Coastal Bend LNG Development